Route42/FrontendAssignment/README.md

 ## Useful stuff
-VSCode is recommended for it's Typescript integration although not mandatory by any means.
+VSCode or an IntelliJ IDE is recommended for its Typescript integration although not mandatory by any means.
 IF you have any questions don't hesitate to ask; we haven't bitten anyone yet (as the Dutch saying goes) Don't forget to `yarn` or `npm i`
 Using `yarn start` or `npm run start` the server will spawn on `localhost:3000`.